microsoft/vscode-azure-iot-toolkit/README.md

   ![Select IoT Hub](https://github.com/formulahendry/vscode-azure-iot-toolkit/raw/master/images/select-iot-hub.png)

 2. If you have not signed in to Azure, a pop-up will show to let you sign in to Azure.
-After you sign in, click "Select IoT Hub" again.
-3. Your Azure Subscription list will be shown, then select an Azure Subscription.
+3. After you sign in, your Azure Subscription list will be shown, then select an Azure Subscription.
 4. Your IoT Hub list will be shown, then select an IoT Hub.
 5. The device list will be shown.